 Why Southern Maryland?
+Our farm is located in St. Mary's County, Maryland.
 I've always enjoyed the motto, "bloom where you are planted."
-Lucky to grow up in an agriculture wonder in Southern Maryland, I enjoy our preserved land, moderate climate, access to water, and other abundant resources.
+Lucky to grow up in an agriculture wonder in Southern Maryland.
 This is where my husband and I were born and raised (though he is from "across the river"), and where we enjoy giving back to the community and the land through our farm.

 Do you offer farm visits?
 We are a small team, and not open to the public.
 We do offer some events on our farm each year, along with our weekly csa subscription pickups, and we encourage you to keep an eye out for those by signing up for our newsletter and following us on Instagram and Facebook for updates!

 Do you grow organically?
-Yes.
-We follow organic practices.
-I have always known that way, and farming 100ft from the Chesapeake Bay, we feel this is best for our farm, and for the land/water/wildlife that surrounds us.
+We follow organic practices the best we can manage.
+We have always known that way, and farming 100ft from the Chesapeake Bay, we feel this is best for our farm, and for the land/water/wildlife that surrounds us.
 We are big believers in evolving technology, but we are still proponents of growing food and flowers with the least amount of off-farm inputs.
-This can be challenging, but it's part of our goal to improve soil health, increase diversity of our wildlife, water quality, and our family.
-There is always more to learn and grow, which is possibly why it is the most challenging- yet exciting career!
+This can be challenging, but it's part of our goal to improve soil health, increase diversity of our wildlife, water quality, etc. There is always more to learn and grow, which is possibly why it is the most challenging- yet exciting career!